 Under the dark of the moon, I glide tree-top to tree-top, pushing off high branches again and again.
 Then, with a wild heart, I fly up into the sky greeting dawn with waxed wings and blinded eyes.

-Now, I double-check my seatbelt, close my eyes, and doze into another business trip.
+Now, I double-check my seat belt, close the airplane window shade and doze into another business trip.

 of old dreams